Accept cashless payments at the club festival in Switzerland – QR code, terminal, or smartphone?

 Practical example

-Donation box at the scout camp
+Donation box at scout camp

-Drink stand at the football tournament
+Drink stand football tournament

 Cost factor